Post box: Scotland

 In 1952, a number of post boxes were attacked in Scotland in a dispute over the regnal number adopted by Queen Elizabeth II, which was displayed as the EIIR cypher.
 This included at least one damaged in Gilmerton Road, The Inch, Edinburgh by a homemade explosive device.
 This was because many Scottish people did not believe Queen Elizabeth II should take that title.
 Rather Elizabeth Queen of Scots as Scotland had never had a Queen Elizabeth before.

 Following a civil case in the Scottish courts, a compromise was reached where the Crown of Scotland was placed upon Scottish pillar boxes in place of the St Edward's Crown, without any reference to the particular reigning monarch.
-To this day Scottish post boxes and Royal Mail vans use the Scottish Crown with no mention of Queen Elizabeth II.
+To this day Scottish post boxes and Royal Mail vans use the Scottish Crown with no mention of Queen Elizabeth II or King Charles III.

 The Troubles

 During 1939 a number of bombs were put in post boxes by the IRA as part of their S-Plan campaign.
 When the Provisional IRA blew up the Arndale shopping centre in the 1996 Manchester bombing, one of the few things to survive unscathed was a Victorian pillar box dating from 1887 (a type A Jubilee pillar).

 In Northern Ireland several red Royal Mail post boxes were painted green by Irish Republicans in early 2009, in order to resemble An Post's post boxes in the Republic of Ireland.